 Assessment Frequency Audience 2023 Completion date(s) 2024 Completion date(s) Workforce Satisfaction Survey Annually Month of December All SCHD staff members The survey was open from December 14, 2022, to January 3, 2023.
 See page 29 for access to the detailed implementation and results of the 2023 Workforce Satisfaction Survey Placeholder for 2024 completion dates Purpose: Assessment This survey evaluates employee satisfaction concerning diverse job roles, responsibilities, work environments, burnout concerns, and training needs.
-The insights derived from the survey help identify areas for improvement that are integrated into the Workforce Development Plan as actionable strategies.
-WorkWell KS Pre: First Quarter 2023 Post: First Quarter 2024 Audience All SCHD staff members The initial survey was conducted in September 2022.
-See page 30 for access to the detailed implementation and results of the 2023 WorkWell KS Placeholder for 2024 completion dates Purpose: The WorkWell KS wellness survey developed by the University of Kansas School of Medicine - Wichita focuses on improving well-being and performance, reducing stress, and potentially lowering healthcare costs with a follow-up assessment post-implementation.
+The insights derived from the survey help identify areas for improvement that are integrated into the Workforce Development Plan as actionable strategies.FrequencyAudience2023 Completion date(s)2024 Completion date(s) WorkWell KS One time Pre: First Quarter 2023 Post: First Quarter 2024 All SCHD staff members The initial survey was conducted in September 2022.
+See page 30 for access to the detailed implementation and results of the 2023 WorkWell KS Placeholder for 2024 completion dates Purpose: formance, reducing stress, a rersity of Kansas School of Mec and potentially lowering healthca